kasikritc/error_of_time_estimation/README.md

 # Files

-DataAnalysis.ipynb: the notebook where I analyzed data and created visual representations of the data analyzed DataTyding.ipnyb: the notebook where I tidied the data (from data.csv to data_tidy.csv) data.csv: the raw data from the collection of data from experiments data_tidy.csv: the "clean" data of data.csv report.pdf: the full report of the project
+DataAnalysis.ipynb: the notebook where I analyzed data and created visual representations of the data analyzed DataTyding.ipnyb: the notebook where I tidied the data (from data.csv to data_tidy.csv)<br>
+data.csv: the raw data from the collection of data from experiments data_tidy.csv: the "clean" data of data.csv report.pdf: the full report of the project